ElenaIzot/calendar-organizer/README.md

 HTML, SCSS, REACT, TYPE SCRIPT, BOOTSTRAP.
 ## The project's includes:
-The application has the ability to add and remove several types of events for any date.
+The calendar is implemented using the React library.
+The calendar allows you to mark events and delete 3 types of events - holiday, event, note.
+Each event type has its own unique fields to fill out.
 All transmitted data is stored in the localStorage.